lgw2/lgw2.github.io/_teaching/csci127-summer-2019/assignments/program6.md

 10 points - Each matplotlib visualization is a different type.
 For example, one visualization could be a bar chart and the other could be a line chart.

-10 points - The visualizations use the underlying data from airlines.csv as input.
+10 points - The visualizations are saved in the same directory as the Python file as visualization1.png and visualization2.png.

 20 points - All aspects of each visualization are clearly labeled (titles, axes, etc).
 3 points for each type of improvement up to 20 points.